SimonPadbury/baselayer-3/_src/index.md

 Ready to use as-is, Baselayer’s {{ metadata.filesize }} (minified) stylesheet gives you all this:

 * A modern CSS reset
-* Minimalist styled classless typographic, and form elements
+* Minimalist styled classless typography and form elements
 * Reliable accessibility features for assistive technology users
 * A lightweight system of utility classes for controlling dimensions, positioning, spacing, borders, text, and images
 * `@container` query responsive layout utilities using CSS grid and flexbox